KEINOS/Hello-Cobra/README.md

 To evolve the sample through natural selection, if you have any better comments, suggestions, practice, etc., then don't hesitate to PR.

-If the PR passes the tests then **it will be merged automatically**.
-If you feel something against any PR, then feel free to counter PR.
+- If the PR passes the tests, then **it will be merged automatically**.(squash and merge)
+- If you feel something against any PR, then feel free to counter PR.
+  - We won't judge, as far as the test passes and not a prank-kind commit.

 ### Auto-merge Conditions

 - Files changed/added were: `*.md` and/or `*.go`
   - If other files were changed then at least 2 approved reviews are needed to merge.
-- Pass the "`./.github/run-merge-tests.sh`" which includes the below.
+- Pass the test of "`./.github/run-merge-tests.sh`" which include the below.
   - Lint check. (`*.sh`, `*.go`)
   - Static analysis. (`*.sh`, `*.go`)
   - Unit tests of Go. (`go test ./...`)